giantswarm/crd-docs-generator/README.md

 - Have a main description for each CRD's purpose
 - Support multiple schemas in `.spec.versions` (e. g. `awscontrolplane.yaml`. `g8scontrolplanes.yaml`) as an alternative to one spec in `.spec.validation`
 - Show CR example
+- Date in front matter should ideally reflect last modification, not docs generation